-- On the other hand, an exam specifically about the History and Geography program (an oral exam in Portuguese).
+- On the other hand, an exam specifically about the SVT or SES program (an oral exam in English).

 - Two conditions are necessary to obtain a distinction in the European section of the baccalaureate diploma:

-- Obtain a mark equal to or greater than 12/20 in the exam of the 1st group of living language, which occurs in the Portuguese language program of the section;
+- Obtain a mark equal to or greater than 12/20 in the exam of the 1st group of living language, which occurs in the English language program of the section;

-- Obtain a mark equal to or greater than 10/20 in the specific exam of History and Geography in Portuguese.
+- Obtain a mark equal to or greater than 10/20 in the specific exam of SVT or SES in English.
 This specific evaluation encompasses equally an evaluation of the 12th year (20%) and a test which is supplementary to the year end final exam (80%).